 Total Hip Replacement

-An up and coming method of hip replacement is the anterior approach, which research has shown that some patients have decreased pain immediately after surgery and the surgeon has better visualization of the acetabular socket during surgery.
-Overall, there is not a difference in long-term outcomes versus a posterior approach.
-With an anterior approach there is a slightly increased risk of fracture and it will take more experience for doctors to become comfortable doing this type of procedure compared to the traditional posterior approach.
+While there is not a difference in long-term outcomes versus a posterior approach, with an anterior approach there is a slightly increased risk of fracture.
+It will take more experience for doctors to become comfortable doing this type of procedure compared to the traditional posterior approach.
 Talking to your physician will help you determine which approach is right for you and your specific hip condition.